Liquid Democracy or Direct Democracy? One Theoretical Result and Two Experiments: Introduction

-We study a canonical common interest model where voters receive independent signals, conditional on an unknown state ex ante equally likely to take one of two values.
-The common objective is to identify the state correctly, aggregating information via majority voting.
-Signals vary across individuals in the probability of being correct---a variable we denote as \emph{precision}.
+We study a canonical common interest model where voters receive independent signals, conditional on an unknown binary state.
+The common objective is to identify the state correctly.
+Signals vary across individuals in the probability of being correct (their\emph{ ``precision''}).
 Experts are publicly identified and the precision of their signals is known; for all other voters, signals\textquoteright{} precisions are private information but known to be weakly lower than the experts\textquoteright .
-If a voter chooses to delegate, the vote is randomly assigned to one of the experts.
-We begin by showing theoretically that for any size of the group and any number of experts, there is an equilibrium with positive delegation such that the outcome is superior to majority voting without delegation.
-However, in such an equilibrium delegation must not be too frequent, given its informational cost.
-The finding is not surprising, but the equilibrium frequency is counter-intuitively low.
-For example, consider one of the parametrizations we study: a group of 15 voters of which 3 are experts; the experts' information is correct with probability 70\%, while the precision of non-experts' signals can take any value between 50 and 70\%, with equal probability.
-Then only non-experts with signals of precision close to random should delegate: a non-expert with information that she knows is only 55\% likely to be correct should \emph{not} delegate to experts whom she knows to be correct with probability 70\%.
-And mistakes are costly: small errors towards over-delegation lead to expected losses that soon become severe.
-In actual implementations, other factors, for example overconfidence and overweighing of own information, could introduce countervailing forces.
-It is with these concerns in mind that we test Liquid Democracy with two very different experimental designs.

-Before describing the experiments in detail, note that the informational benefit from overweighing voters with more precise signals can be achieved via abstention as well, as long as abstention correlates with less accurate signals.
-Abstention differs from delegation because the increase in voting weight concerns \emph{all} individuals who choose to vote, not only those targeted as delegates.
-Yet, we know from McMurray (2013) that, under common interest and in the absence of voting costs, it too can lead to improvements over simple majority voting, and for reasons very similar to those favoring delegation.
-Abstention is a familiar option and does not require any transfer of votes, reducing the appearance of suspicious deals.
-Its performance relative to delegation is thus an interesting question per se, and our experiments compare the two alternatives.
+Under LD, every voter chooses whether to cast her vote or delegate, and in this latter case, the vote is randomly assigned to one of the experts.
+Under DD, each voter chooses whether to vote or to abstain.
+With both voting rules, the majority of votes cast determines the group decision.